Digital sovereignty is not choosing Washington over Beijing

 Despite the inevitable sound and fury from Western officials, Chinese auto executives are justifiably excited and optimistic that, even in a shifting, unpredictable geopolitical environment, their market-leading product ranges can meet worldwide demand for green transport.

-Mark Greeven is Professor of Management Innovation and Strategy, and Dean of Asia.
-At IMD he co-directs the Building Digital Ecosystems program and is responsible for the school’s activities and outreach across China.
+Mark Greeven is Professor of Management Innovation at IMD, where he co-directs the Building Digital Ecosystems program and the Strategy for Future Readiness program, and the Future-Ready Enterprise program, which is jointly offered with MIT.
+Drawing on two decades of experience in research, teaching, and consulting in China, he explores how to organize innovation in a turbulent world.
 Greeven is a founding member of the Business Ecosystem Alliance.
-Drawing on two decades of experience in research, teaching, and consulting in China, Greeven explores how to organize innovation in a turbulent world.
-He is ranked on the 2023 Thinkers50 list of global management thinkers.
+He is ranked on the Thinkers50 list of global management thinkers (2025, 2023).

 Explore first person business intelligence from top minds curated for a global executive audience